Did you start making changes to your diet and want to know where you lose weight first?

 - Weight training

-- A treadmill at 70% of max HR
+- Doing cardio on a treadmill at 70% of max HR

 - A cycling session at 70% of max HR